 Analysts estimate that a large percentage of security information and event management (SIEM) and log management solutions are deployed for regulatory compliance.
-However,
+However, the language regarding log management prescriptions is vague, which can lead to confusion.
+Let's add some clarity to the regulations that affect login, log management and SIEM.

 Logs, while often underappreciated by both IT managers and their bosses, can provide useful information for security management.
 But getting that data takes time and energy -- both of which are often in short supply inside IT organizations.
 It can seem daunting at first, given the sheer volume and subjective nature of the data.
 Despite such challenges, logging is a primary means of IT accountability since most user and system actions can be recorded in logs.
 That's exactly why logging is a perfect compliance technology, mandated by many regulations and laws.